alejo-cuello/research-on-argentina/install.md

 ## Set up project's module

-To move beyond notebook prototyping, all reusable code should go into the `researh-on-argentina/` folder package.
-To use that package inside your project, install the project's module in editable mode, so you can edit files in the `researh-on-argentina` folder and use the modules inside your notebooks :
+To move beyond notebook prototyping, all reusable code should go into the `research-on-argentina/` folder package.
+To use that package inside your project, install the project's module in editable mode, so you can edit files in the `research-on-argentina` folder and use the modules inside your notebooks :

 ```bash
 pip install --editable .